Monday, 16 March 2026

 Twitter / X Accounts Spouting Nonsense, That Spreads To LinkedIn...

 Some Twitter accounts post made up nonsense claiming to be "inside information" about what had been going on in the lead up to redundancies and layoffs at companies.
-While I can't claim to know about every detail of what has been going across the entire company, I can smell bullshit in at least one post that claims to be about Atlassian.
+While I can't claim to know about every detail of what has been going on across the entire company, I can smell bullshit in at least one post that claims to be about Atlassian.

 A few days after seeing the conspicuous post I came across a reputable account that had called out similar false information from the same account about a different company, so that made it clear to me that I hadn't missed something that was happening at Atlassian.